zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### rule
 Row level outcomes allow for adding rules which will control if the outcome should be displayed for the current row.
+Top Level Outcomes allow for adding rules based of other non-row data.

 The attribute value string should be in JSON format like this: - {